-- (1) A personal care or group home is permitted in a dwelling unit that is adequate in size to accommodate the number of persons living in the group, inclusive of staff. - (2) The use and appearance of the dwelling shall not materially differ from, or adversely affect, the amenities of the adjacent residences or neighbourhood. - (3) Council may require special access and safety features to be provided for the occupants before occupancy is permitted.
+- (1) A personal care or group home is permitted in a dwelling unit that is adequate in size to accommodate the number of persons living in the group, inclusive of staff. - (2) The use and appearance of the dwelling shall not materially differ from, or adversely affect, the amenities of adjacent dwellings or the neighbourhood. - (3) Council may require special access and safety features to be provided for the occupants before occupancy is permitted.